f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 Device start / stop button.

   - Blue triangle icon: device is ready and can be started
-  - Red square icon: device is running and can be stopped
+  - Green square icon: device is running and can be stopped
   - Magenta (or pink) square icon: an error occured.
 In the case the device was accidentally disconnected you may click on the icon to stop, plug back in, check the source on the sampling devices control panel and start again.

 <h3>2: Baseband sample rate</h3>

-This is the baseband sample rate in kS/s before interpolation (4) to produce the final stream that is sent to the LimeSDR device.
-Thus this is the device sample rate (6) divided by the interpolation factor (4).
+This is the baseband sample rate in kS/s before interpolation (9) to produce the final stream that is sent to the LimeSDR device.
+Thus this is the device sample rate (10) divided by the interpolation factor (9).

 <h3>3: Frequency</h3>